worldzhy/newbie.message-tracker/README.md

 Overall Steps:

+Step 1.
+Database

+- Make sure ./.newbie/message-tracker.schema is loaded in the database.

+Step 2.
+SES and SMS

-1. Config SES and SMS from AWS console.
-They both need a configuration set for tracking messages.
+- Enable SES from AWS console.
-2. Develop lambda functions with sst.
-3. Download the code of the three lambda functions.
-4. Upload the code zips to specific S3(Depends on the parameter 'LambdaCodeS3BucketName' of Cloudformation stack).
+- Create identity.
+- (Configuration set will be created by CloudFormation.)

-5. Create Cloudformation Stack from AWS console.
+- Enable End User Messaging SMS from AWS console.
+- Create registration.
+- Create a configuration set for tracking messages.

+Step 3.
+Prepare lambda codes for CloudFormation template

+- Create S3 bucket.
+- Upload ./infrastructure/lambda-codes/\* to the bucket.

+Step 4.
+Create stack from CloudFormation console

+- Use ./infrastructure/cloudformation/message-tracker-v2.template.json

 ### Develop Lambda